Just because you are a woman, don’t let that be the sole reason to stop you from becoming a pilot.

-Once you get your private license now, you are ready to fly by yourself as much as you want to log the minimum hours required by the civil aviation for commercial pilot license application.
+Once you get your private license, you are ready to fly by yourself as much as you want to log the minimum hours required by the civil aviation authority for a commercial pilot license application.

-Depending on the country and their civil aviation authority regulations, the flight hour requirements for getting a commercial pilot license varies between 150 to 250 hours.
+Depending on the country and their civil aviation authority regulations, the flight hour requirements for getting a commercial pilot license vary between 150 to 250 hours.

 These hour requirements will not be different for a male or a female.

-Like any other studies, both males and females have to take the same steps to become a pilot.
+Like any other studies, both males and females have to take the same steps to become pilots.

 Why do you think so few women become pilots?

 Today it is not the same story as it used to be before 50 years.
 There was indeed a time when very few women used to fly for a living.